Alphabet’s (GOOGL) “Buy” Rating Reaffirmed at Needham & Company LLC

-Alphabet (NASDAQ:GOOGL – Get Free Report) last issued its quarterly earnings data on Tuesday, July 23rd.
-The information services provider reported $1.89 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.85 by $0.04.
+Alphabet (NASDAQ:GOOGL – Get Free Report) last posted its quarterly earnings results on Tuesday, July 23rd.
+The information services provider reported $1.89 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.85 by $0.04.
+The business had revenue of $84.74 billion during the quarter, compared to analysts’ expectations of $70.60 billion.
 Alphabet had a net margin of 26.70% and a return on equity of 30.49%.
-The company had revenue of $84.74 billion during the quarter, compared to the consensus estimate of $70.60 billion.
-During the same quarter last year, the company earned $1.44 earnings per share.
-On average, equities analysts predict that Alphabet will post 7.62 earnings per share for the current fiscal year.
+During the same quarter last year, the company posted $1.44 earnings per share.
+On average, equities analysts forecast that Alphabet will post 7.62 earnings per share for the current fiscal year.

 Institutional Investors Weigh In On Alphabet

-A number of institutional investors and hedge funds have recently modified their holdings of the stock.
-Waldron Private Wealth LLC increased its position in shares of Alphabet by 0.7% in the second quarter.
-Waldron Private Wealth LLC now owns 70,314 shares of the information services provider’s stock worth $12,808,000 after acquiring an additional 504 shares in the last quarter.
-Claro Advisors LLC grew its position in Alphabet by 5.6% during the 2nd quarter.
-Claro Advisors LLC now owns 32,036 shares of the information services provider’s stock worth $5,835,000 after purchasing an additional 1,698 shares in the last quarter.
-CCG Wealth Management LLC raised its stake in Alphabet by 2.4% during the 2nd quarter.
-CCG Wealth Management LLC now owns 4,341 shares of the information services provider’s stock valued at $791,000 after purchasing an additional 102 shares during the period.
-Rinkey Investments lifted its holdings in shares of Alphabet by 61.1% in the second quarter.
-Rinkey Investments now owns 4,154 shares of the information services provider’s stock valued at $757,000 after purchasing an additional 1,576 shares in the last quarter.
-Finally, Berry Wealth Group LP boosted its position in shares of Alphabet by 21.2% in the second quarter.
-Berry Wealth Group LP now owns 5,461 shares of the information services provider’s stock worth $995,000 after buying an additional 955 shares during the period.
-40.03% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors have recently made changes to their positions in the stock.
+Parcion Private Wealth LLC increased its stake in Alphabet by 1.5% during the 4th quarter.
+Parcion Private Wealth LLC now owns 21,566 shares of the information services provider’s stock worth $3,013,000 after buying an additional 318 shares during the period.
+Beacon Financial Advisory LLC increased its position in shares of Alphabet by 7.8% in the 4th quarter.
+Beacon Financial Advisory LLC now owns 6,695 shares of the information services provider’s stock valued at $935,000 after purchasing an additional 485 shares during the last quarter.
+Better Money Decisions LLC increased its position in shares of Alphabet by 13.0% in the 4th quarter.
+Better Money Decisions LLC now owns 3,699 shares of the information services provider’s stock valued at $517,000 after purchasing an additional 425 shares during the last quarter.
+Integrated Investment Consultants LLC increased its position in shares of Alphabet by 12.5% in the 4th quarter.
+Integrated Investment Consultants LLC now owns 24,155 shares of the information services provider’s stock valued at $3,374,000 after purchasing an additional 2,690 shares during the last quarter.
+Finally, Venturi Wealth Management LLC increased its position in shares of Alphabet by 1.0% in the 4th quarter.
+Venturi Wealth Management LLC now owns 121,976 shares of the information services provider’s stock valued at $17,039,000 after purchasing an additional 1,263 shares during the last quarter.
+40.03% of the stock is currently owned by institutional investors and hedge funds.

 About Alphabet